Association of London Environmental Health Managers

 The Association of London Environmental Health Managers recognised the opportunity arising from increasing computerisation of local authority records, together with universal use of a national scoring scheme that was being used by Environmental Health Practitioners to determine the frequency of inspection for different businesses.

-ALEHM commissioned a IT provider to create a data exchange mechanism that would allow different computer systems to regularly submit data in a common format for publication on a Lond0n-wide website.
+ALEHM commissioned a IT provider to create a data exchange mechanism that would allow different computer systems to regularly submit data in a common format for publication on a London-wide website.

 The 2015 follow-up sticker project, increased display of rating stickers by 21%.